sophifang/recipes-and-ratings-analysis/README.md

 This is the plot we made for our pivot table.
 <iframe src="assets/avg_nutrition.html" width=800 height=600 frameBorder=0></iframe>
 The interesting result we found in the aggregates data is there were many recipes that consisted of sugar the most compared to the other nutritional values.
-This shows how much sugar a person would consume with these recipes according to the percent daily value, which is around 60-80% per rating.
+This shows how much sugar a person would consume with these recipes depending on the percent daily value, which is around 60-80% per rating.

 ## Assessment of Missingness
 After cleaning our data, we noticed that we had a couple of columns containing null values.
 In this section, we will assessing the various types of missingness in our DataFrame.